 Adequacy decisions have been taken in the past with a large number of countries including Switzerland, Australia and New Zealand.

 The Privacy Shield

 The Privacy Shield was an adequacy decision by the European Commission for data transfers to the US.
-It was adopted in July 2016 and only a few months after the Safe Harbor agreement (the predecessor of the Privacy Shield) was annulled by the ECJ.
+It was taken in July 2016 and only a few months after the Safe Harbor agreement (the predecessor regulation of Privacy Shield) was repealed by the ECJ.